Hedron (HDRN) Price Hits $0.0000 on Top Exchanges

-Hedron (HDRN) traded 9% lower against the U.S. dollar during the 24 hour period ending at 20:00 PM Eastern on May 22nd.
-One Hedron token can currently be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
-Hedron has a total market capitalization of $25.53 million and approximately $404,057.85 worth of Hedron was traded on exchanges in the last day.
-In the last seven days, Hedron has traded down 30.9% against the U.S. dollar.
+Hedron (HDRN) traded 5.5% lower against the U.S. dollar during the one day period ending at 0:00 AM ET on May 25th.
+Hedron has a market capitalization of $20.04 million and approximately $269,254.00 worth of Hedron was traded on exchanges in the last day.
+Over the last week, Hedron has traded down 40.3% against the U.S. dollar.
+One Hedron token can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.